-During the 1920s, commemorative stamp issues were held to only a handful each year.
-In 1928 several events were scheduled to be stamp subjects but the Battle of Monmouth and the Hawaii Sesquicentennial were not originally on the U.S. Post Office's agenda.
+During the 1920s, commemorative stamp issues were held to a handful each year.
+In 1928 several events were scheduled to be stamp subjects but the Battle of Monmouth and the Hawaii Sesquicentennial were not originally on the U.S. Post Office's release agenda.

-After much political lobbying, a request was made to 'surcharge' 2φ and 5φ regular issues with "Hawaii 1778-1928".
-The BEP confirmed such overprinting "could undoubtedly be provided in the same manner as stamps are now precanceled."
+After much political lobbying, a request was made to 'surcharge' $2\phi$ and $5\phi$ regular issues with the text "Hawaii 1778-1928".
+The BEP confirmed that such overprinting "could undoubtedly be provided in the same manner as stamps are now precanceled."

-On hearing of the success of the 'Hawaii' proponents, supporters of the 'Battle of Monmouth' renewed their efforts to get approval for their stamp.
-After a deluge of political requests, approval to overprint a 2φ value with "Molly Pitcher" was given.
+On hearing of the success of the 'Hawaii' proponents, supporters of the 'Battle of Monmouth' renewed their efforts for approval of their stamp.
+After a deluge of political requests, the consent to overprint a $2\phi$ value with the text "Molly Pitcher" was given.

-The overprint issues were not well received by postal employees or the public.
+Overprinted issues were not well received by postal employees or the public.
 Some postmasters suggested the stamps were valid only in Hawaii or were already canceled and not valid postage.
-The public considered them unaesthetic and cheaply designed.
-No further overprint issues were produced by the Post Office.
+The public considered them unaesthetic and cheaply designed, resulting in no further overprinted issues by the Post Office.